Town commissioners: Town commissioners in Northern Ireland

-Town Commissioners in independent Ireland
+Town commissioners in independent Ireland

 In the Irish Free State (Ireland from 1937), town commissioners continued to exist until 2002.
-The 1854 Act was still occasionally used to create new local government towns.
+The 1854 act was still occasionally used to create new local government towns.
 The Local Government Act 1925 enabled existing town commissioners to dissolve themselves and for urban district councils to downgrade themselves to commissioners.

 Where commissioners ceased to exist, in the towns of Callan, Fethard, Newcastle West, Rathkeale, Roscommon and Tullow, their duties were taken over by the county council.
 However, the town still had a legal existence and separate rates were levied in its area, and the county council had to prepare accounts as commissioners for the town.
 For example, Newcastle West in County Limerick, whose commissioners were dissolved in 1941, received a grant of a coat of arms by the Chief Herald of Ireland in 1980 – the grant being to "Limerick County Council for the Town of Newcastle West".
-In 1994, these towns were abolished as distinct entities.
+The Local Government Act 1994 abolished these towns as distinct entities.

 The Local Government Act 2001 redesignated both town commissioners and urban district councils as town councils from 1 January 2002.
 The Local Government Reform Act 2014 abolished town councils.
 Municipal districts of the county council perform the functions previously performed by the separate town councils.